sujatasaini/Kuzushiji-DropBlock/README.md

 Mapping from class indices to characters: [kmnist_classmap.csv](http://codh.rois.ac.jp/kmnist/dataset/kmnist/kmnist_classmap.csv) (1KB)

-We recommend using standard top-1 accuracy on the test set for evaluating on Kuzushiji-MNIST.

-##### Which format do I download?
-If you're looking for a drop-in replacement for the MNIST or Fashion-MNIST dataset (for tools that currently work with these datasets), download the data in MNIST format.

-Otherwise, it's recommended to download in NumPy format, which can be loaded into an array as easy as:
+it's recommended to download in NumPy format, which can be loaded into an array as easy as:
 `arr = np.load(filename)['arr_0']`.

-**Kuzushiji-49**, as the name suggests, has 49 classes (28x28 grayscale, 270,912 images), is a much larger, but imbalanced dataset containing 48 Hiragana characters and one Hiragana iteration mark.
+**Kuzushiji-49**, has 49 classes (28x28 grayscale, 270,912 images), is a much larger, but imbalanced dataset containing 48 Hiragana characters and one Hiragana iteration mark.

 Kuzushiji-49 contains 270,912 images spanning 49 classes, and is an extension of the Kuzushiji-MNIST dataset.